 For centuries, man has been drinking.
 A certain percentage of the population seems to like the effect produced by alcohol a little too much and suffer from alcoholism.
 Are they born that way, or have they developed a craving that they can’t control?
 If so, why can’t they control it?
 Could the problem be nature or nurture?
 Is it a biological, psychological or physiological problem?

 Many who live with a problem drinker believe that the problem is a matter of willpower or a lack of moral character.
 Why can’t he or she just stop?
 Don’t they see what it’s doing to them and their loved ones?
 There is a common misconception that the alcoholic has a choice once the first drink has been consumed, but in fact, most alcoholics don’t.

-The medical community states that alcoholism is a disease, but many families, acquaintances, co-workers, friends, and clergy think of alcoholism as a moral failing.
+The medical community states that alcoholism is a disease not a choice, but many families, acquaintances, co-workers, friends, and clergy think of alcoholism as a moral failing.
 They think if he or she would just turn their problem over to God, or pull themselves up by their bootstraps, they could beat this alcohol thing.
 Stop it, just stop it.

 Alcoholism is a Disease and Not a Moral Failing